Review the Existing Process

 • address_line_1: The primary address line associated with the ABI entry.

 • naics8_descriptions: All entries have NAICS = 813110, indicating they are classified as ‘Religious Organizations’, which includes churches, shrines, monasteries (except schools), synagogues, mosques, and temples.
-The two-digit Data Axle code provides additional classification details, but this specific encoding was not supplied.

 • longitude and latitude: Given as two columns.
 Provides the geolocation associated with the address listed in that row.